Vitamin B12 Interactions

 Vitamin B12 + omeprazole

-moderateOmeprazole suppresses gastric acid, which is required to cleave vitamin B12 from dietary proteins before it can bind intrinsic factor and be absorbed in the ileum.
-Long-term use (typically >2 years) is associated with measurably lower serum B12 levels and increased risk of clinical deficiency.
+moderateOmeprazole suppresses gastric acid, which is needed to release vitamin B12 from dietary proteins before it can bind intrinsic factor and be absorbed.
+With long-term use this can lower serum B12 and, over time, contribute to deficiency.
+Supplemental (crystalline) B12 is not affected because it does not depend on stomach acid.

 Vitamin B12 + smoking